Simple Summer Beach Cottage Kitchen and Garden Home Tour (Part 2)

 Aren’t these starfish dishes the cutest?

-There are so many fun options when it comes to bringing some coastal vibes to your summer kitchen.
+There are many fun options for bringing coastal vibes to your summer kitchen.
 Fish plates, shell napkin holders, and beachy dish towels are all great decor options.

 open shelving with dishes